DenizenScript/Denizen-For-Bukkit-Docs/source/docs/basics-of-scripting/memory-flags-and-definitions.rst

 If you don't believe me, you can run as many :guilabel:`narrate` or :guilabel:`announce` commands as you want.
 The ``<def[random]>`` tag will only produce a new random number every time you break a sand block.

-...
-Hold on.
-Every time you break a sand block, the definition's value seems to change!?
-Why is that?
+Well, what if we wanted to access that definition after the script has finished running?
+Well... we can't.

 Every time you break a block, the script block is run.
-When the script block is finished running, *the definition is deleted*.
+When the script block has finished running, *the definition is deleted*.
 For programmers, this is why definitions are analogous to temporary local variables.

-What if we wanted to keep the random number?
-For example, have a number that counts how many times you've tried to break a sand block?
+Let's ask a better question.
+What if we wanted to have a number that counts how many times you've tried to break a sand block?
 Definitions definitely can't help us here.
 We need a more permanent sort of way to store values.
 We need *flags*.

 2. Flags
 --------